Diderot-Language/examples/README.md

 # Diderot Examples

-These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu).
+These examples demonstrate the various features of the [Diderot language](http://diderot-language.cs.uchicago.edu), recently described in a [VIS 2015 paper](http://people.cs.uchicago.edu/~glk/pubs/#VIS-2015).

 If you want to use Diderot, adapting and modifying these examples may be easier than writing your own programs entirely from scratch.
 You